googlefonts/zain/README.txt

 Zain

 Zain is a font family with 7 weights and support for Arabic and Latin.
-I supports also Urdu, Farsi and Kurdish.
+It supports also Urdu, Farsi and Kurdish.
 The latin parts supports all european latin languages as well as Indonesian and Tagalog.

 Source data are from Glyphs: